DavidKoenig/catfeeder/README.md

 #### That's it you are finished installing the application!
 If you want to use the catfeeder outside you local network (from the internet), you have to create your own ssl certificate, make port forwarding to the IP of your Pi (on the router) and use a dyndns service to attach it to a domain.
-These are just hints, I will not provide a tutorial for this, there are enough to find on the search engine of your choice.
+These are just hints, I will not provide a tutorial for this, there are enough to find on the search engine of your choice ;-)